 Gee’s My Chinese-America, a collection of essays was a prize winner for SFWP’s national contest, judged by Lee Gutkind, and was published by SFWP in 2015.
 The essays drew the attention of Kirkus Reviews: “In this collection of essays, Gee engagingly probes his thoughts about living as a man of Chinese origin in the United States.”
 And Publishers Weekly concluded: “In this perceptive, honest and deeply probing set of essays, Gee, an English professor at Georgia College, explores the heightened self-consciousness Asian Americans feel as a result of living in a country where American is still often conflated with white.”

-Gee is currently completing a novel, The Iron Road, that chronicles the history of Chinese railroad workers who built the Central Pacific line in California in 1866.
-An excerpt from the novel will appear in the literary journal Solstice’s Tenth Anniversary Issue in May, 2018 .
+Gee is at work on a novel, The Laborers, that chronicles the history of Chinese railroad workers who built the Central Pacific line in California in 1866.
+An excerpt from the novel appeared in Solstice’s Tenth Anniversary Issue in May, 2018 .